Times change and my website needed to change too. To see the 2020 update of this page click this link

 Anytime the level of bilirubin being sent to your pet’s intestine is elevated, increased amounts of urobilinogen will appear in its urine as well.
 You can go to my explanation of the causes of increased increased blood bilirubin levels here.

 One of these causes of red blood cell destruction is hemolytic anemia.
 It is more common in dogs than cats.
-That form of anemia can be caused by autoimmune diseases, where the pet forms antibodies against its own red blood cells (autoimmune hemolytic anemia).
+A form of hemolytic anemia (primarily in dogs) is caused by autoimmune disease - situations where the pet's immune system cells form antibodies against its own red blood cells (autoimmune hemolytic anemia).
 Hemolytic anemia can also be caused by toxins liberated by invading bacteria, blood parasites that live in red blood cells and toxins that are ingested.
 On occasion, an unexpected reaction to a medication causes hemolytic anemia.

 Since urobilinogen is formed by your pet’s intestinal bacteria from bilirubin excreted in the pet's bile, anything that interferes with normal bile flow can prevent bacterial urobilinogen formation lowering the amount in its blood and urine.
 So a low urobilinogen reading might suggest a bile duct obstruction (obstructive jaundice or gall stone) if other tests agree.
-However the urine urobilinogen test is not accurate enough to rule out a bile duct obstruction when urobilinogen is found to be present in your pet’s urine.
+However the urine urobilinogen test is not accurate enough to rule out a bile duct obstruction when urobilinogen is present in normal amounts in your pet’s urine.